njvdh/Bash-persistent-history/README.md

 # Bash-persistent-history

-Bourne Again Shell persistent history and setting aliases
+Bourne Again SHell persistent history and setting aliases

 This tiny script prepends date, time, IP-address, tty and exit status for each command.